 What is Alcohol Detoxing?

-If you feel like you need alcohol to operate and feel normal on a day-to-day basis, you will need help, and detox will be the first stage of your recovery process.
+If you feel like you need alcohol to operate and feel normal on a day-to-day basis, you need help, and detoxing is the first step to your recovery.

 Going “cold turkey” alone and trying to stop your dependence this way is generally a bad idea and has a low success rate.
 Going through withdrawal without an appropriate alcohol detox regime and qualified medical supervision can also lead to health issues and even death in more serious cases.